influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 And the UI is a browser client, so on split roles the address a user enters has to reach both an ingester and a querier.
 The chart's ingress host does, because it routes writes and queries separately.

+The UI keeps its own state, and that state only moves forward.
+A newer server upgrades the SQLite it holds in the object store, and an older one cannot read it afterwards: the UI answers 500 and its log shows the guest failing on a database operation, while the database itself is fine.
+So rolling the image back to an earlier version leaves the UI broken.
+Delete `<cluster-id>/webui/sqlite.db` from the object store to recover, which costs the connections users saved and nothing else.

 On 3.11 the server passes the UI no configuration.
 Every user lands on the first-run screen, enters the address and their own token, and what they enter is stored by the